- 1 teaspoon unflavored gelatin

 - 1 package (3 ounces) raspberry gelatin

-- 1 package (12 ounces) fresh or frozen cranberries, divided
+- 3 cups (12 ounces) fresh or thawed frozen cranberries, divided

 - 2 medium apples, cut into wedges